FoodReady » Blog » How To Prepare for a Food Safety Audit: A Guide for Food Manufacturers

 What is the Importance of Food Safety Audits?

-Food safety audits focus on critical aspects of food and beverage manufacturing and help ensure public health.
-They also allow companies to prevent food contamination and other issues that cause foodborne illnesses.
+Food safety audits focus on critical aspects of food and beverage manufacturing and play a key role in protecting public health.
+They help businesses identify and eliminate potential sources of food contamination before they result in foodborne illness outbreaks.

 A food safety audit process includes different steps, from planning to the actual audit.
 Let’s examine it in more detail.